ckeditor/ckeditor5/docs/features/feature-digest.md

 				in your uploads with the media browser alongside an intuitive Image Editor for image adjustments.
 				Designed to facilitate organization, CKBox enables integrations, maintains permissions, and uses Workspaces to categorize files according to the user, document, or customer.
 It guarantees fast loading and optimal display of your images across devices through an efficient CDN.
-Deployable on-premise or as cloud SaaS.
+Deployable on-premises or as cloud SaaS.
 			</td>
 		</tr>